Sybil Ludington: Research history

 A 2022 Smithsonian magazine article written by Abigail Tucker states that the earliest known record of the 1777 account of Ludington's ride came in 1854 from Sybil's nephew, Charles H. Ludington, who sought to have his aunt recognized as a hero.
 Ludington was included in an 1880 book about the New York City area by local historian Martha Lamb.
-A brief (Note: Lewis states that only 2 out of the 300 pages in the book cover Sybil's ride.) later reference appeared in the 1907 memoirs (Note: The privately published Colonel Henry Ludington, a Memoir is characterized by Hunt as "a not wholly reliable source".) written by Willis Fletcher Johnson about Sybil's father and published privately by his grandchildren.
+The memoirs of Ludington's father, which include a reference, were printed in 1907.

 Tucker states that letters written by Ludington herself do not mention the ride.
 Accounts vary as to whether she rode bareback or sidesaddle, what the name of the horse was, and how her name was spelled (Sybil, Cybal, Sibyl, Sebil, Sybille, or Sibbell).
+Spelling variations were more common at the time.

 In 1838, Ludington asked for a pension based on her husband, Ogden, having fought in the Revolutionary War, but she could not prove that she was married to him.
 According to Paula Hunt, writing in The New England Quarterly journal, "None of the sworn affidavits attesting to Henry Ogden’s military service and the legitimacy of Sybil's marriage mentioned her ride, nor did she attempt to claim it as justification for a pension."

 Lamb stated that her account relied on sources including letters, sermons, genealogical compilations, wills, and court records to document details.
 She cites no sources, nor provides documentation of the ride.
 Hunt suggests the account may have been told to Lamb by Ludington's descendants.